scalacenter/scala-3-migration-guide/docs/incompat-31.md

 In Scala 3.1, this syntax does not induce filtering, but the binding is type checked to prevent runtime errors.
 You can still have the same behavior than Scala 2 by adding the `case` keyword.
-Compiling with `dotc -source:3.1-migration -rewrite` can add it for you automatically.
+Compiling with `dotc -source:future-migration -rewrite` can add it for you automatically.

 ```scala
 val listOpt: List[Option[Int]] = List(Some(1), None)